gebertdominik/ckad-notes/00_kubernetes_architecture.md

 ## Pods

-**Pod** is the smallert unit we can work with.
-It can contain multiple containers.
-Due to shared resources, the design of a Pod typically follows one-process-per-container architecture.
+* is the smallert unit we can work with.
+* It can contain multiple containers.
+* Due to shared resources, the design of a Pod typically follows one-process-per-container architecture.

 It's not possible to determine which container becomes avaliable first inside a Pod.
 Containers are started in parallel.
 We can use `initContainers` to ensure some containers are ready before others in a pod.
 To support a single process running in container, we may need logging, a proxy, or special adapter.
 These tasks are often handled by other containers in the same Pod.
-There is only one IP address per Pod with most netwirk plugins.
+There is only one IP address per Pod with most network plugins.

 A common reason to have multiple containers in a Pod is logging.
 The term **"Sidecar"** is used to describe a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary container may not have this ability.